REDUNDANCY PAYMENTS ACTS 1967 TO 2007

-- The total number of hours worked by the employee in the 26-week period ending 13 weeks before the date on which the employee's employment was terminated is calculated first.
-Weeks worked with different employers will be taken into account if the change of employer did not affect the continuity of employment.
-Any week or weeks during the 26-week period in which the employee did not work will not be taken into account and the most recent week or weeks, counting backwards from the 26-week period, will be taken into account instead.
+- Calculate the total number of hours worked by the employee in the 26 week period ending 13 weeks before the date of being declared redundant is calculated first.
+Any week or weeks during the 26 week period in which the employee did not work will not be taken into account and the most recent week or weeks counting backwards, before the 26 week period, will be taken into account instead;

-- The employee's average hourly rate of pay is ascertained by dividing the total pay as at (b) by the total hours as at (a).
-The weekly pay is then calculated by multiplying this average hourly rate by the number of normal weekly working hours of the employee concerned at the date on which employment was terminated.
+- Calculate the average hourly rate of pay by dividing the total pay as at 2) by the total number of hours as at 1).
+Then, calculate the gross weekly pay by multiplying this average hourly rate by the number of normal working hours of the employee at the date on which he/she was declared redundant.

 5. Calculating the weekly pay of an employee with no normal working hours

 Where an employee has no normal working hours his/her average weekly pay will be taken to be his/her average weekly pay (including any bonus, pay allowance or commission) over the period of 52 weeks during which he/she was working prior to the date on which he/she was notified of his/her redundancy).